Assault Defence Lawyers in Sydney

 OUR ASSAULT LAWYERS AIM TO ACHIEVE THE BEST OUTCOME FOR YOU

-Our assault lawyers service Sydney, Parramatta, Blacktown and surrounding NSW suburbs and have your best interest at heart, no matter how big or small (traffic offences such as DUI) your case is.
+Our criminal defence lawyers Sydney, Parramatta, Blacktown and surrounding NSW suburbs and have your best interest at heart, no matter how big or small (traffic offences such as DUI) your case is.
 Contact call Powerhouse Law on 1800 100 529 today for professional advice.

 Can I pay my fees in instalments?